Skip to content Skip to footer navigation

 How to avoid sharing Redis cache#

-To avoid sharing a Redis cache between your deployment releases, we recommend setting a cache prefix unique to each release on your filesystem.
-This can be configured by adding a redis.cache.options.prefix in config/database.php:
+1. Set a cache prefix unique to each release on your filesystem by adding a redis.cache.options.prefix in config/database.php:

 'redis' => [